 Periodic renal and hematologic function tests during prolonged therapy; monitor for signs of anaphylaxis during first dose

 Penicillin crosses the placenta.
 Maternal use of penicillins has generally not resulted in an increased risk of adverse fetal effects.
 Due to pregnancy-induced physiologic changes, some pharmacokinetic parameters of penicillin V may be altered in the second and third trimester (Heikkilä 1993).
 If treatment for the management of Bacillus anthracis is needed in pregnant women, other agents are preferred (Meaney-Delman 2014)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, or diarrhea.
-Have patient report immediately to prescriber bruising, bleeding, or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+• Patient may experience nausea, vomiting, abdominal pain, tongue discoloration, or diarrhea.
+Have patient report immediately to prescriber signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.